danielsollondon/azvmimagebuilder/quickquickstarts/10_Creating_a_Custom_Linux_Managed_Image/readme.md

-# Create a Custom Image from an Azure Platform Vanilla OS Image
+# Create a Custom Managed Image from an Azure Platform Vanilla OS Image

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distribute to a region.
 This covers using mutliple customizations to illustrate some high level functionality: